 • The student fails a course/clerkship during his/her enrollment at SCNM,

-• The student fails to meet the Technical Standards of Admission as outlined in the College catalog
+• The student fails to meet the Technical Standards of Admission for prescribed program of study

 Students placed on first academic probation will receive notification from the Registrar’s Office, along with a notation on their transcript, and will be required to meet with the academic advisor for recommendations on how to improve their academic performance.
 Students are encouraged to meet with the Dean of Students to obtain additional academic assistance.